Tuturuuu SDK

 External apps can keep seed media in their localpublic/ folder and still publish it through Tuturuuu Drive.
 Mark each manifest asset with metadata.publicPath, metadata.localAssetPath, metadata.sourcePublicPath, or a relative sourceUrl.

 external-projects/{adapter}/{collectionSlug}/{entrySlug}/{filename}.
-The upload helper uses the existing external-project signed upload URL route, so production Supabase keys are not needed in external apps.
+The upload helper uses the external-project asset app-server upload route so Tuturuuu measures the actual bytes before writing storage objects; production Supabase keys are not needed in external apps.

 TanStack Query